-In aquatic invertebrates, metabolic nitrogenous waste is excreted predominately as ammonia.
+In aquatic invertebrates metabolic nitrogenous waste is excreted predominately as ammonia.
 Very little is known, however, of the underlying mechanisms of ammonia excretion, particularly in freshwater species.
-Our results indicate that in the non-parasitic freshwater planarian Schmidtea mediterranea, ammonia excretion depends on acidification of the apical unstirred layer of the body surface and consequent ammonia trapping.
-Buffering of the environment to a pH of 7 or higher decreased the excretion rate.
-Inhibitor experiments suggested further that the excretion mechanism involves the participation of the V-type H(+)-ATPase and carbonic anhydrase and possibly also the Na(+)/K(+)-ATPase and Na(+)/H(+) exchangers.
-Alkalinization (pH 8.5, 2 days) of the environment led to a 1.9-fold increase in body ammonia levels and to a downregulation of V-ATPase (subunit A) and Rh-protein mRNA.
-Further, a 2 day exposure to non-lethal ammonia concentrations (1 mmol L-1) caused a doubling of body ammonia levels and led to an increase in Rh-protein and Na(+)/K(+)-ATPase (α-subunit) mRNA expression levels.
-In situ hybridization studies indicated a strong mRNA expression of the Rh-protein in the epidermal epithelium.
-The ammonia excretion mechanism proposed for S. mediterranea reveals striking similarities to the current model suggested to function in the gills of freshwater fish.
+Our results indicate that in the non-parasitic freshwater planarian Schmidtea mediterranea ammonia excretion depends on an acidification of the apical unstirred layer of the body surface and consequent ammonia trapping.
+Buffering of the environment to a pH of 7 or higher decreased excretion rate.
+Inhibitor experiments suggested further that the excretion mechanism involves the participation of the V-type H+-ATPase and carbonic anhydrase and possibly also the Na+/K+-ATPase and Na+/H+ exchangers (NHEs).
+Alkalinization (pH 8.5, 2 days) of the environment led to a 1.9-fold increase in body ammonia levels and to a down-regulation of V-ATPase (subunit A) and Rh-protein mRNA.
+Further, a two day exposure to non-lethal ammonia concentrations (1 mmol L-1) caused a doubling of body ammonia levels and led to an increase in Rh-protein and Na+/K+-ATPase (α-subunit) mRNA expression levels.
+In-situ hybridization studies indicated a strong mRNA expression of the Rh-protein in the epidermal epithelium.
+The ammonia excretion mechanism proposed for S. mediterranea reveals striking similarities to the current model suggested to function in gills of freshwater fish.